Director

 Picture of Bud Lange

 FREDRICK LANGE completed his undergraduate studies in music, graduating with departmental honors, and received his M.A. in Musicology at the University of California at Davis in 1974.
-He is currently Director of Bands at Davis Senior High School, a school that is nationally noted for excellence in music.
+He recently retired as Director of Bands at Davis Senior High School, a school that is nationally noted for excellence in music.
 His Symphonic Band has performed twice at the Western International Band Clinic in 1990 and 1994, and his Jazz Band has performed over 10 times at the Monterey Jazz Festival High School Jazz Competition and 3 times at the internationally known Monterey Jazz Festival.

 A charter member of the Davis Comic Opera Company, Lange served them as musical director from 1981 through 1996.
 With that group he won the Sacramento Area Regional Theater Alliance’s Elly for best musical director for their production of Ken Ludwig’s Sullivan and Gilbert in 1995.

-He is on staff at the American Band College sponsored by Southern Oregon University.
+He has been on staff at the American Band College sponsored by Southern Oregon University.
 He has commissioned various works for band and jazz band among them Johann de Meij’s “Ratatouille Satirique” (published by Amstel Music), Warren Barker’s “A Celebration Of Life” (published by TRN Music), and Bruce Pearson’s “Rejouissance”(published by Neil A Kjos Music).
 He has also commissioned numerous works for jazz ensemble.

 Fred and Davis flute teacher Maquette Kuper worked extensively with the Gemeinhardt Corporation for the commissioning of a composition for symphonic band with flute choir to be written by Robert W. Smith, known for his work as a composer for CPP Belwin.
 The result was “The Gemeinhart Suite,” which had its premier in November of 1997.